st3v3nmw/rust-algorithms/README.md

 # Algorithms

-Repository for my algorithms and data structures implementation \
+Repository for my algorithms and data structures implementation. \
-Checked algorithms have been implemented in Rust in the respective folders \
+Checked algorithms have been implemented in the respective folders (mostly in Rust). \
 A work in progress.

 ## Backtracking